futuredapp/Monkey-Madness/README.md

 ##Requirements
 1. Linux or macOS with Android Debug Bridge installed
-2. Device/emulator with Android 5.0+ and usb debugging enabled
+2. Device/emulator with Android 5.0+ and USB debugging enabled

 ##How to
 #####Run single test